Welcome to my portfolio!

 Below is a screenshot of some channels in Logic Pro, the software I used to produce Seen You Smile.

 The piano parts were played by me and fed through to the software.
+I am always working on music and plan to release something new in 2027.

 All work by Benjamin Kunkov.
 These projects were created independently as personal and exploratory work.